britannic/usg_vpn/README.md

 We created wan-event-vpn-reset.sh by reusing Ubiquiti's /config/scripts/wan-event-report.sh and adding the commands required to get the site to site VPN working again.
 The script is called whenever a fail over event occurs. /config is preserved when upgrading EdgeOS and the config.gateway.json ensures the configuration is provisioned after reboots etc.

+>***NOTE: be sure to change the interfaces in the config.gateway.json file if you're deploying the workaround to a USG3***

 Be sure to set the execute bit when you install wan-event-vpn-reset.sh:

 ```bash